Montréal’s REM as North America’s first actual regional railroad (maybe!)

 2. I’m arbitrarily assuming that service every fifteen minutes is a minimum for rapid transit service.
 Toronto’s rail line between Pearson Airport and Union Station (2015) does run every fifteen minutes, and there are plans to decrease headways on the GO Lakeshore lines too.
 Electrification is in the works as well.
 But Toronto’s GO rail lines demonstrate one of the issues with increasing off-peak frequency on suburban trains.
 The huge, fully-staffed trains are expensive to run.

 3. Several post-World-War-II rail transit systems—BART, MARTA, Washington Metro—do go further into the suburbs than older systems did, and they sometimes use railroad rights-of-way to do so, but it’s arguable that they all made a much more complete break from the old railroad lines than the REM does, and classifying them as regional rail systems as I use the term here wouldn’t, I think, be quite right.
 Saint Louis’s MetroLink in some ways comes closer.
-It mostly runs in a railroad right-of-way (including an old downtown tunnel and the 1874 Eads Bridge across the Mississippi), and it provides frequent service to a very low-density corridor on its eastern (Illinois) end.
+It mostly runs in a railroad right-of-way (which includes an old downtown tunnel and the 1874 Eads Bridge across the Mississippi), and it provides frequent service to a very low-density corridor on its eastern (Illinois) end.
 But there is absolutely no continuity between any use of its corridor by passenger railroads and its current operation.
 Of course, any classification of transit systems—as well as most other human artifacts!—is likely to somewhat arbitrary.

 4. The obvious comparison: Montréal’s Métro in the first quarter of 2024 had an average of more than a million riders a day on weekdays.